How do I pick the right size using your new split sizing?

 How do I blend between the size ranges?

-To blend between the size ranges, cut along the cutting line of each size you will be blending.
+If you want to blend between the size ranges, cut along the cutting line of each size you will be blending.
 Align the two pattern pieces either at the waist, end of armhole, or center front/back, with the smaller pattern piece on top of the larger pattern piece.
 Tape in place.
 With a curved ruler, trace the base pattern and blend to the other size.
 For more help with blending sizes, click here.

 If I need both size ranges, do I have to print two patterns or buy two patterns?